Corporate team strategizing with AI to align sales and marketing goals

 An abandoned Blockbuster Video store with a weathered sign post that says "RIP" and illustrates the consequences of ignoring changing market conditions.

 And that leads us to everyone’s favorite topic 一 AI.
-I want to talk about artificial intelligence in sales and marketing alignment and how to use it to change the game.
+I want to talk about artificial intelligence in sales and marketing alignment and how using it can change the game.

-AI is not just a shiny new toy, nor does it require a company-wide, tech stack rip n’ replace.
-Instead, think of it as a conduit to getting great things done faster.
-Who doesn’t want that?
+AI isn’t just a shiny new toy, nor does it require a company-wide, tech stack rip n’ replace in order to implement.
+Instead, it should truly just be thought of as a conduit to getting great things done fast.
+And who doesn’t want that?

 AI in Sales and Marketing Alignment: Clarifying Lead Qualification

-The chasm often seen today between sales and marketing when it comes to qualified leads sometimes seems as wide as the Grand Canyon.
+The chasm often seen between sales and marketing when it comes to lead qualification sometimes seems as wide as the Grand Canyon.

-The disconnect is wild considering both sales and marketing groups are aiming for the same goal 一 revenue 一 but their approaches might as well have been created on different planets.
+The disconnect is particularly wild when one considers that both sales and marketing groups are actually aiming for the same goal: revenue.
+But often, their respective approaches to meeting that goal might as well have been developed on different planets.

-That’s why coming together and agreeing on a shared definition of what constitutes a lead becomes difficult.
+That’s why it comes as no surprise that agreeing on a shared definition of what constitutes a lead becomes a challenge.

 Well, that, and you know, as we’ve already discussed, no one is talking to each other.

 The solution?
 AI-powered sales and marketing alignment.
 With AI ironing out the wrinkles, the result is more than just good vibes.
-It leads to a clear definition of what is and isn’t an MQL or SQL, which in turn can spike leads that can then turn into sales.
+It creates clarity around what qualifies as an MQL or SQL, which leads to better handoffs, and ultimately, more closed deals.

 How Do You Clarify Leads for Sales and Marketing Using AI?
 Here’s How It’s Done.

-• Gather Your Data: Dig into your web analytics to identify every action taken by users who converted into customers 一 we’re talking the content viewed, the path they navigated, and the pages that captured the most form fills.
-You also want to gather customer interaction details from your CRM and insights on the type of social media content that received the most engagement.
+• Gather Your Data: Dig into your web analytics to identify every action taken by users who converted into customers 一 we’re talking the content viewed, the path they navigated and the pages that captured the most form fills.
+You also want to gather customer interaction details from your CRM and find out what social content has received the most engagement.

-• Tap AI – ChatGPT: Harness OpenAI’s crown jewel to find common attributes that position both sales and marketing for wins like rock solid identification of where a prospect lives in the funnel, development of a dynamic lead scoring system based on content engagement, and the immediate identification of cross-sell and up-sell opportunities.
+• Tap AI – ChatGPT: Harness OpenAI’s crown jewel to find common attributes that position both sales and marketing for wins like solid identification of where a prospect lives in the funnel, development of a dynamic lead scoring system based on content engagement and the immediate identification of cross-sell and up-sell opportunities.
 (Editors Note: Lead scoring isn’t dead.
-Sure, someone checking out your site doesn’t mean they’re ready to buy or have the authority to, but the system can still be useful when implemented effectively.
+Sure, someone checking out your site doesn’t mean they’re ready to buy or have the authority to, but lead scoring can still be useful when implemented effectively.
 I’ll talk more about this in a future article.)

 • Why This Rocks: This is the type of data everyone can get behind because it helps everyone produce results.
 AI delivers insights very directly, too, saving salespeople from having to log into six systems and piece together scattered data.
 It also inches the “I only make decisions using my gut!” crowd toward updating their mindsets.
 It’s objective data, Joe.
 Why are you arguing with it?
 Let’s just give it a try, okay?

-• Why This is Different: Without AI, you’re stuck in a loop of misaligned objectives and missed opportunities because, again, *sigh* no one is talking to one another.
+• Why This is Different: Without AI, you’re stuck in the same loop of misaligned objectives and missed opportunities because, again, *sigh* no one is talking to one another.

 • Possible Pitfalls: Humans do have to oversee this process 一 it’s not just “set and forget.”
 Resistance to new tech and ways of doing things can also derail the process.